Preparation of your Thesis

 - If there is a section in the template that is not applicable to your thesis, you should delete that section.

 - The Table of Contents and Listings (e.g. listing of tables, listing of figures) have been pre-generated in the template.
-Remember to update the Table of Contents and Listings to reflect the changes you have made.
+Remember to update the Table of Contents and Listings to reflect any changes that you make.

 Additional support

-Since practices vary greatly in different disciplines, you are expected to learn the styles of the respective fields and are advised to follow the recommendations of your advisors and committee members on all matters not covered here.
-The content of the thesis is outside the province of this guide.
+Since writing style can vary greatly in different disciplines, you are expected to learn the appropriate style for your field.
+You are also advised to follow the recommendations of your Advisory Committee on all matters not covered here, including the content of your thesis.

-It is the responsibility of your committee to judge your thesis from all standpoints, including neatness, mechanics, and technical and professional competency.
-Therefore, continuing current practice, it is important that you provide them a copy of your ETD before your defence.
+It is the responsibility of your Advisory Committee to judge your thesis from all standpoints, including neatness, mechanics, and technical and professional competency.
+Therefore, it is important that you provide them a copy of your thesis before your defence.

-Preparing an ETD is similar to the process of preparing a manuscript for publication.
-For both, the student must prepare the information for the document, present it in an orderly fashion, undergo a review cycle, and achieve publication.
-For the ETD, however, the student must complete the electronic publication process (usually the responsibility of the publisher) by submitting the ETD according to the rules that follow.
+Preparing a thesis is similar to the process of preparing a manuscript for publication.
+For both, the student must prepare the information for the document, present it in a structured format, undergo a review cycle, and finally, achieve publication.
+One difference, however, is that you must complete the electronic publication process (usually the responsibility of the publisher) by submitting your thesis according to the following guidelines:

 Formal Style